Preserving the Hermiticity of the One-Body Density Matrix for a Non-Interacting Fermi Gas: Hermitian form of the WKODM and KODM in -dimensions Hermitian form of the KODM in d-dimensions

-To symmetrizize the final term $A_{2}$, we take a different approach which avoids the need to perform the coordinate transformation before the inverse Laplace transform is evaluated.
-Since we are only keeping up to second order terms and every term within the integrand of \cref{Bloch2term} is already second order in $\nabla_{\mathbf{r}}$, when expanding $\exp[-\beta V(\mathbf{r})]$ using \cref{Vseries}, only the zeroth order part $\exp[-\beta V(\mathbf{R})]$ is retained.
-Therefore, no additional second order or lower terms appear in the symmetric expression for $A_{2}$.
-This is in contrast to $A_{0}$ and $A_{1}$ where the additional terms $X_{b,c}$ and $Y_{b,c}$ appeared, respectively.
-Thus for $A_{2}$, we can simply directly apply our transformation of variables \cref{symmCoord} to the original non-symmetric KODM expression of $A_{2}$, \cref{A2term}.
+To symmetrize the final term $A_{2}^{{WK}}$, we take a different approach which avoids the need to perform the coordinate transformation before the inverse Laplace transform is evaluated.
+Since we are only keeping up to second order terms, and every term within the integrand of \cref{Bloch2term} is already second order in $\nabla_{\mathbf{r}}$, when expanding the {$\textrm{e}^{-\beta V(\mathbf{r})}$ factor in \cref{Bloch2term}, as shown by \cref{tExpan2}}, only the zeroth order part ${\textrm{e}^{-\beta V(\mathbf{R})}}$ is retained.
+Therefore, no additional second order or lower terms appear in the symmetric expression for $A_{2}^{{WK}}$.
+This is in contrast to $A_{0}^{{WK}}$ and $A_{1}^{{WK}}$ where the additional terms $X_{b,c}$ and $Y_{b,c}$ appeared, respectively.
+Thus for $A_{2}^{{WK}}$, we can simply directly apply our transformation of variables \cref{symmCoord} to the original non-symmetric KODM expression of $A_{2}^{{K}}$ {(equivalent to the non-symmetric WKODM)}, \cref{A2term}.
 To do this, we use three gradient identities given by \cref{gradr1,gradr2,gradr3} as shown and derived in \ref{appendix:relations}.
-Substituting the identities into \cref{A2term} yields the symmetric value of $A_{2}$, which after simplification is given by
+Substituting the identities into \cref{A2term} yields the symmetric value of $A_{2}^{{WK}}$, which after simplification is given by

-As expected, this is exactly in the same form as \cref{A2term}, but with $\mathbf{r}$ replaced by $\mathbf{R}$, similar to how the first terms in \cref{A0term4,A1term4} are in the same form as \cref{A0term,A1term}, respectively.